 Milestone reference Rehabilitation milestone Applicable RAs Milestone criteria RM9 Achievement of grazing modified pasture and marginal grazing modified pasture PMLUs to a sustainable condition RA1 RA2a RA4 RA5 RA7 RA8 Land suitability assessment by an appropriately qualified person1 certifies that land has achieved a minimum post-mine land suitability4 class of 3 (RA2a, RA5 and RA7) or class 4 (RA1, RA4 and RA8).
 Weed cover is ≤10% (excluding exotic pasture grasses).
+For rehabilitation areas not subject to ponding, rehabilitation polygons have a median fractional vegetation cover greater than the first quartile of reference polygons for at least 85% of all sample times, as determined using the satellite-derived fractional vegetation cover method5.
 In revegetated areas, ground foliage cover comprises at least 3 pasture grass and/or forb species.
 Within revegetated areas subject to periodic inundation, field-based monitoring data demonstrates that: o water quality parameters are below the trigger values for livestock drinking water defined in Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZG 2018).
-No 'Severe' or 'Extreme' erosion, and drainage follows appropriate paths.
+No 'Severe' or 'Extreme' 6 erosion, and drainage follows appropriate paths.
 A hazard and safety assessment completed by an appropriately qualified person1 demonstrates hazards in RAs are consistent with the type and severity of hazards typical of neighbouring equivalent land use.
 Remaining hazards are considered to be low risk with no significant increase in risk expected over time.
-Water quality from direct rainfall runoff or surface seepage from rehabilitated spoil (RA4 and RA5) has: o pH 6.5-9.0 o EC &lt;2,000 μS/cm
+Water quality from direct rainfall runoff or surface seepage from rehabilitated spoil (RA4 and RA5) has: o pH 6.5-9.0 o EC <2,000 μS/cm